Cupra Leon Review & Prices

 The Cupra Leon is available with a choice of three petrol engines and a petrol-electric plug-in hybrid.

 The 150hp 1.5-litre petrol is a balanced performer.
-It gets from 0-62mph in 8.7 seconds and returns fuel economy of more than 45mpg if you’re light with your right foot, but it lacks the edge to provide genuine hot hatch thrills.
+It gets from 0-62mph in 8.9 seconds and returns fuel economy of more than 48mpg if you’re light with your right foot, but it lacks the edge to provide the sort of genuine hot hatch thrills that the styling suggests.

-We’d skip the 190hp and 245hp 2.0-litre models and head straight for the 300hp range-topper, which gets from 0-62mph in just 5.7 seconds, has a top speed of 155mph and feels like it could keep up with almost any car on a tight twisting B road.
-Even its fuel economy – around 35mpg in a mixture of driving – doesn’t seem too bad given the performance.
+The 300hp range-topper gets from 0-62mph in just 5.7 seconds, has a top speed of 155mph and feels like it could keep up with almost any car on a tight twisting B-road.
+Even its fuel economy – around 35mpg in a mixture of driving and 37mpg officially – doesn’t seem too bad given the performance.

-Naturally, the hybrid model is the thriftiest of all.
-Its ability to travel up to 36 miles on electricity alone could save you a fortune if you have a short commute and somewhere to charge the car.
+Naturally, the hybrid models are the thriftiest of all.
+The ability to travel up to 78 miles on electricity alone could save you a fortune if you have a medium-length commute and somewhere to charge the car, preferably at home.

-It allows the Leon to return full economy of more than 200mpg, although this will drop rapidly when the battery runs out of juice.
-Unfortunately, the PHEV's dithering responses mean it doesn’t drive like a hot hatch should, even if it can get from 0-62mph in 6.7 seconds.
+Longer drives should see you get around 40mpg in the 204hp e-Hybrid, but a bit less in the 272hp version.
+Unfortunately, the PHEV's dithering responses mean it doesn’t drive like a hot hatch should, even if it can get from 0-62mph in 7.1 seconds.

 Safety and security